XIROPHT/Xiropht-Remote-Node/README.md

 # Xiropht-Remote-Node
 <h3>Xiropht Remote Node version 0.2.5.2R compatible with Windows with Netframework 4.6.1 or higher or other OS like Linux who need to use Mono.</h3>

-**In production, we suggest to compile source in Release Mode for disable log files and debug mode.**
+**In production, we suggest to compile source in Release Mode to disable log files and debug mode.**

 <h4>Please check our wiki for get help about the remote node tool:</h4>